 All option strategies were profitable.

-What’s interesting to note here is that there the 10D, 16D, 30D and 50D hold till expiration strategies yield higher total P/L and higher Sharpe ratios relative to buy-and-hold T. In fact, you’re better off using options on T to generate income than buying T outright and holding for the dividend.
+What’s interesting to note here is that there the 10D, 16D, 30D and 50D hold till expiration strategies yield higher total P/L relative to buy-and-hold T. In fact, historically, one would have been better off using options on T to generate income than buying T outright and holding for the dividend.

 Meanwhile, early management proved to be a detractor in every performance metric for a few reasons: